magidandrew/smap/lrm.md

 bool break case char default continue if elif else float for fn int list prob return string switch true false void while .length
 ```

-### Primitive Types and their Constants
+### Primitive Types and their Literals

-####  Integer Constants
+####  Integer Literals

 A sequence of digits in decimal format.
 Cannot start with a 0.

-####  Bool Constants
+####  Bool Literals

 Either `true` or `false`, implemented as integers 0 or 1.

-#### Float Constants
+#### Float Literals

 A sequence of digits in decimal format containing a single `.` for the decimal point.

-#### Character Constants
+#### Character Literals

 A text character in single quotes, for example `'a'`.
 Escape characters `'\n'`, `\\`, `'\''`, `'\"'`, represent new line, regular slash, single quote, and double quote, respectively.

-#### String Constants
+#### String Literals

 A sequence of characters in double quotes, for example, `"hello"`.
-String constants are implemented as lists of `char`s.
+String literals are implemented as lists of `char`s.
 See section 7 for details on implementation.

 ### Lists

 A list is a collection of a homogenous and mutable type of data, i.e. all of the objects inside the list would be of the same type.
 A list is also dynamically sized, i.e. the list size is mutable.

 There are multiple ways to initialize a list.
 Lists are defined by the `list` keyword followed by the singular type that the list will contain.
-Lists can be created with an initial set of data which is Lists can be created with an initial set of data or be empty and can have elements added to them dynamically.
+Lists can be created with an initial set of data or be empty and can have elements added to them dynamically.

 ```
 // Creating a list